flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-08-quick-quotes/index.md

     _key: card-2-55f1ed2b-f396-40ff-a5ce-d9772ca559c0
   - order: 2
     body: >-
-      > ‘The jury’s still out on how big a threat this is, but we think it’s a very important question to address.’
+      > "The jury’s still out on how big a threat this is, but we think it’s a very important question to address."